 Refer to USC's Student Grievance Resolution - Governing Policy

-Students who are dissatisfied with the outcome of USC's grievance handling procedures may ask to be referred to an independent external mediation or dispute resolution service (eg Queensland Ombudsman, Department of Immigration and Border Protection, etc.).
+Students who are dissatisfied with the outcome of USC's grievance handling procedures may ask to be referred to an independent external mediation or dispute resolution service (eg Queensland Ombudsman, Department of Home Affairs, etc.).